senbrow/CS160-Testcases/README.md

 Assuming you used one of the schemes above, copy this into your `Makefile` and run:

+> WHEN COPYING TO YOUR MAKEFILE, make sure you use TABS and not spaces.

 * `make valid_testcases` will test your SIMPLE program against the valid testcases
 * `make invalid_testcases` will test your SIMPLE program against the invalid